Sixers sign 2021 draft pick Filip Petrusev

 “Throughout the year, it’s hard because of the time difference, but in the playoffs I was actually able to watch most of the games,” he said.
 “I watched Philly, and then obviously everybody back home watched Denver.”

-The Sixers sure not short on frontcourt players at the moment.
-Paul Reed, Mo Bamba, Montrezl Harrell, and Petrušev are all on the roster behind Joel Embiid.
+The Sixers are not currently short at all on frontcourt players; Paul Reed, Mo Bamba, Montrezl Harrell, and Petrušev are on the roster behind Joel Embiid.
 P.J.
 Tucker has substantial small-ball center experience, too.

+Adding Petrušev gives the the Sixers 14 player on standard NBA deals, per Spotrac.
+Undrafted rookies Terquavion Smith, Ricky Council IV and Ąžuolas Tubelis have officially signed two-way contracts.